manohardev666/abs-guide/Readme.md

 # abs-guide application deployment on Kubernetes.

-This guide uses the `abs-guide` Helm Chart to deploy abs-guide application on Nginx webserver.
+This guide uses the `abs-guide` Helm Chart to deploy abs-guide application on Kubernetes after building nginx docker image.

 ## Overview